gadget-framework/gadget2/docs/userguide.md

-The printer type to output information about prey over consumption (where there has been insufficient prey for a predator to consume), with the information aggregated into a convenient grouping, is called ”PreyOverPrinter”.
+The printer type to output information about prey over consumption (where there has been insufficient prey for a predator to consume), with the information aggregated into a convenient grouping, is called "PreyOverPrinter".
 This printer type is the inverse of the PredatorOverPrinter printer type, in that it gives the same information, but from the point of view of the preys, not the predators.
 This printer type is defined by specifying the preys, areas, length groups and